 How to freelance on the side

 Freelancing on top of your regular job can be a great way to earn extra cash while doing something you love.
-But it can put pressure on your schedule and you’ll need to manage client expectations.
-If you’re wondering how to freelance, here’s what you should think about.
+Here’s how.

 Freelancing is on the rise